-If you feel it’s getting tougher to get your walks in, or if you’re not as motivated to get out and walk – you’re not alone!
-Like all exercises, there is such a thing as walking too much, which can lead to burnout.
-You might feel your motivation is flagging, or you might be focusing too much on numbers and not having fun.
-It’s natural for this to happen from time to time, but you can get through it and keep walking!
+If you feel sore, tired, or less motivated to go walk, you could be suffering from overtraining or burnout – and you’re not alone!
+There is actually such a thing as walking too much.
+This could mean that you’re feeling tired or sore after a tough walking workout.
+You may feel that your motivation to walk is flagging, or you might be focusing too much on numbers and not having fun.
+It’s natural for this to happen from time to time, but you can get through it and keep hitting your personal step goal!

 How Do I Know I’m Experiencing Burnout?